monalisanft/nfthack/README.md

 RINKEBY_RPC_URL=<Infura Rinkeby endpoint>
 4. In root folder, run command "node server.js"
 5. Use browser to create NFT token for digital artwork with URL, for example, http://localhost:4000/mint?toaddress=<to adddress>&tokenuri=<ipfs metadata json uri> .

+To access the front end - cd into the src folder and see the readme file.